mudasar187/Enterprise_Exam2018/README.md

 - Endre
     - Made API endpoints and tests for **Movie** and **Genre**, and API endpoints for **CreditCard**.

-After these APIs had been made there has been done some minor tweaks made by other team-members later in the process, when we exp
+After these APIs had been made there has been done some minor tweaks made by other team-members later in the process, when we experienced bugs in the code.

 For detailed description on who has done what in this project, please see the attached document [Who has done what?](docs/tasks.pdf).